 A graduate of CityU’s Master of Counselling program, Chantelle returned to CityU in 2017 as the Director of the Vancouver Master of Counselling programs.
-She is responsible for curriculum development and managing the operations of the MC programs in Vancouver, and is committed to providing students with an empowering learning environment.
+She is responsible for overseeing the effective delivery of the MC programs in Vancouver, and is committed to providing students with an empowering learning environment.
 Having spent more than a decade in various leadership roles supporting mental health practitioners within the EFAP industry, Chantelle is passionate about supporting counselling therapists and students in their development of a therapeutic practice that is ethical, effective, socially just, and self-reflective.
-Outside of her role with CityU, Chantelle stays actively engaged as a psychotherapist working in independent practice, with particular practice and research interests in anti-oppressive therapeutic practice, de-colonizing practices in counselling and psychology, and relationship counselling with intercultural partnerships.
-Chantelle is currently completing a doctorate in California Southern University’s Doctor of Psychology program.
+Outside of her role with CityU, Chantelle stays actively engaged as a psychotherapist working in independent practice to ensure that her teaching stays grounded in and reflective of current practice.

-- Psychology of Loss & Grief (CPC 511)
+- CPC 511 Psychology of Grief and Loss

-Doctorate of Psychology, California Southern University, In-Progress
+- Doctorate of Psychology, California Southern University, In-Progress

-Master of Counselling, City University of Seattle, 2016
+- Master of Counselling, City University of Seattle, 2016

-Bachelor of Arts (Psychology Major, Counselling Minor), Simon Fraser University, 2005
+- Bachelor of Arts (Psychology Major, Counselling Minor), Simon Fraser University, 2005